 Here are their answers.

 “I would say play to your strengths.
 Your hotel can’t be everything to everyone and that’s fine.
-Find your sweet spot, whether it be location, amenities, an amazing on-site restaurant, a health and wellness focus, or even just a great price point, and play it up.
+So, find your sweet spot, whether it be location, amenities, an amazing on-site restaurant, a health and wellness focus, or even just a great price point, and play it up.

 Make sure you communicate your differentiators and your personality throughout all of your marketing (website, social media etc) and tell your unique story.”